 Be Ready to Provide Records from Your Homeschool

 If you’re transferring from one state to another, you may not even have had to keep the kind of records the new school is requesting.
-It makes it more difficult when most school officials are completely unaware of homeschooling laws, and have only dealt with transfers between public schools.
+It makes it more difficult when most school officials are completely unaware of homeschooling laws and have only dealt with transfers between public schools.
 In a case like this, you have a few different options.

-Check for Gaps in Academics
+Check for Gaps in Academics for Your Homeschool Child

 If you know well enough in advance that your child is going to be transitioning to public school, it can be beneficial to do some placement testing.
 This actually serves a dual purpose, both of which will be very meaningful.
 Not only can it be used to establish an appropriate grade level by providing concrete evidence of ability, but it can also help you identify and attend to any gaps you may find.

-Transitioning Into High School
+Transitioning Into High School from Homeschool

 Transitioning to Homework

 One of the best ways to help with homework is to get comfortable with organizational skills.
-Choosing a planner to utilize for this purpose, along with important schedules, date reminders for tests, and more, can not only help keep everything at a glance, it can also boost self-esteem.
+Choosing a planner to utilize for this purpose, along with important schedules, date reminders for tests, and more, can not only help keep everything at a glance but can also boost self-esteem.
 Deadlines and due dates are important when it comes to homework, and there must be a way to keep track of them all.

 Transitioning To New Rules

 If there’s one thing most homeschoolers know, it is the “free” spirit of the entire process.
 However, once in public school, your child will have to adhere to specific rules and standards, some of which may be foreign to them.
 The truth is, it’s going to take some time fully to accept and adjust to those changes.
-It can help to start transitioning towards those new rules even before your “last” homeschool year comes to a close.
-For instance, help introduce the idea of notebook systems for each subject, keeping a journal of homework assignments, and anything else you know in advance will be different for your child.
+It can help to start transitioning towards those new rules even before your “last” homeschool school year comes to a close.
+For instance, help introduce the idea of notebook lesson plan systems for each subject, keeping a journal of homework assignments, and anything else you know in advance will be different for your child.

-You might even switch to a more structured schedule, setting a specific time for starting, breaking, and stopping.
+You might even switch to a more structured schedule, setting a specific time for starting, taking breaks, and stopping.
 This can help adjust to the changes that will come with catching the bus every morning, knowing that there is a schedule to maintain.
 Embracing those changes can take an immense level of flexibility, but if you start early, you should be able to have at least familiarized your child with what they can expect.